 However, if your dry spell has gone on for a bit too long, or you’re starting

-to worry about it, here are some simple tips you can try to prepare your
+to worry about it, here are some simple foods that you can try to repair your

 fragile libido before turning to the medical professionals for official

 Eat the Right Stuff:

 Avocados, Bananas and Figs have all been linked with an increase in libido, and have something of an aphrodisiac reputation.
 The truth of the matter is that there is nothing specifically related to sexual function to be found in these fruit, but they all contain healthful vitamins and minerals that can boost the body’s immune system and general heath, so that a libido that is flagging because the person is not properly nourished could easily benefit from the great health benefits of the fruit to the point that their flagging sex drive could recover enough for them to take an interest in – certain recreations, shall we say, once again.